1zb/sdf_gen/README.md

 ## :hammer: Processing

-In this section, we will process the meshes.
+In this section, we will process the meshes (also see the [watertight version](https://github.com/1zb/sdf_gen/tree/master/preprocess)).
 There are multiple type of points, including,

 - Surface points: sampled on the mesh surfaces.
 - Labeled points: sampled within the bounding volume.